 Categories of Migrants | Tier 2 and Tier 5 Visas

-The Points Based System by the UK Border Agency has simplified and created categories for Institutions in the UK and abroad looking to locate to the UK.
+The introduction of the Points Based System by the UK Home Office have simplified and created categories for businesses, organisations and educational providers.
 In this section, there will be a brief summary of each category:

 Tier 2 - Skilled Worker